-The Cryptoflex 8K smart card is an ISO/IEC 7816 compliant smart card which supports a command set aimed at allowing the mutual authentication of identities with "card acceptance devices" (and PCs or other terminals that they might be connected to) using strong cryptography.
-Specifically, the TDES algorithm is used within authentication commands used between the card and the card acceptance device environment to authenticate identities.
+The Cryptoflex 32K e-Gate smart card is an ISO/IEC 7816 and USB Specification v1.1 compliant smart card which supports a command set aimed at allowing the mutual authentication of identities with "card acceptance devices" (and PCs or other terminals that they might be connected to) using strong cryptography.
+Specifically, the DES/TDES algorithm is used within authentication commands used between the card and the card acceptance device environment to authenticate identities.
 Establishment of identities using these commands is then used to fulfill "access conditions" which limit the ability of the external world to access information and/or commands on the card.
-It should be particularly noted that the Cryptoflex 8K card is not used as an encryption engine by the external (to the card) systems which may utilize the card.